 In a mixing bowl, whisk together the egg whites, salt and sugar to a light foam.
 Add the egg yolks and the hot water.
 Continue to whisk for 1 minute.
 In the bowl of a mixer, with a dough hook attachment, add the flour and this egg mixture.
 On a low speed, mix all the ingredients until the dough comes away from the side of the bowl (about 5-7 minutes).
 To finish, gradually add the oil until it is completely absorbed (about 5-6 minutes).

 Using a scraper, gather the dough and wrap it in cling film.
 It will not stick as there is enough oil within.
 The texture will be very soft and wet.

 Cling film and rest in the fridge overnight.

-Leave the cling filmed croustade mixture in a warm place for 4 hours in order to make it more elastic, so you can stretch it more easily.
+Leave the cling filmed croustade mixture in a warm place for 4 hours in order to make it more elastic so that you can stretch it more easily.

 Cover your work surface with a large cloth.
-Now you need a friend, to help you to stretch the dough.
-Remove all jewelry.
+Now you need a friend to help you to stretch the dough.
+Remove all jewellery.
 Facing each other across the table, gradually stretch the dough over the back of your hands, handling it extremely carefully.
-Dust your hands with a little flour so the dough does not catch.
+Dust your hands with a little flour, so the dough does not catch.
 Gently pull the dough until it becomes so fine it is transparent; it will reach about 70cm long by 35cm wide.